Seoul Subway & Bus Fare Calculator T-money · Verified Apr 2026

 What ages qualify for youth and child discounts?

-Child: ages 6–12, fare ~₩550.
-Youth: ages 13–18, fare ~₩900.
+Child: ages 6-12, fare ~₩550.
+Youth: ages 13-18, fare ~₩900.
 Adult: 19+, fare ~₩1,550.
 Children under 6 ride free with an accompanying adult (max 3 free children per adult).
-Youth/child rate must be registered on the T-money card with proof of age (passport works); an unregistered card always charges adult rate.
+Youth/child rate must be REGISTERED on the T-money card with proof of age (passport works); an unregistered card always charges adult rate.
 Convenience store clerks can register the age — bring the passport.

-30-day Basic pass: ₩62,000 → break-even at ~31 trips (about 5/week).
-Combined (Bus+Subway+Bike): ₩65,000.
+30-day Basic pass: ₩62,000 → break-even at 31 trips (about 5 trips/week).
+30-day Combined (Bus+Subway+Bike): ₩65,000 → same break-even.
 Short-term passes (1/2/3/5/7-day): ₩5,000-22,000, sold via international card since Mar 2025.
 For tourists doing 4-5 sightseeing trips/day, the 5-day pass beats T-money.
-For long stays with a daily commute, the 30-day Basic wins.
+For long stays under daily commute, the 30-day Basic wins.
 Climate Card excludes some Gyeonggi-only routes.

 What happens to leftover T-money balance when I leave Korea?